grab/engineering-blog/_posts/2024-10-09-transforming-the-analytics-landscape-with-RAG-powered-LM.md

 # Automating Regular Report Generation and Summarisation using Data-Arks and Spellvault

-However, LLMs are just one piece of the puzzle, to build a comprehensive solution, they must be integrated with other tools.
-The architecture review below shows how different tools are used in executing report summarizers in Slack.
+LLMs are just one piece of the puzzle, to build a comprehensive solution, they must be integrated with other tools.
+Figure 2 shows how different tools are used in executing report summaries in Slack.

 <div class="post-image-section"><figure>
   <img src="/img/rag-llm/rag-llm-2.png" alt="" style="width:80%"><figcaption align="middle">Figure 2.
 Architecture Overview - Report Summarizer</figcaption>